-Office of Graduate Admissions Jefferson College of Health Sciences 101 Elm Ave.
+Office of Graduate Admissions

+Jefferson College of Health Sciences

+101 Elm Ave.
 S.E.

 Roanoke, VA 24013

-Applicants for the Doctor of Nursing Practice and the Master of Science in Nursing programs must apply through the Centralized Application for Nursing Programs (NursingCAS).
+Applicants for the Master of Science in Nursing programs must apply through the Centralized Application Service for Nursing Programs (NursingCAS).
 Please see the program sections below for information related to this process.
-Applicants interested in the Doctor of Occupational Therapy program should refer to the College website for application information.
+Applicants interested in the Doctor of Occupational Therapy program must apply through the Centralized Application Service for Occupational Therapy Programs (OTCAS).